mProjectsCode/obsidian-media-db-plugin/README.md

     - you can find this ID in the URL
         - e.g. for "Factorio" the URL looks like this `https://store.steampowered.com/app/427520/Factorio/` so the ID is `427520`
 - [Open Library](https://openlibrary.org)
-    - The ID you need is the "work" ID and not the "book" ID, it needs to start with `/works/`.
+    - The ID can either be the "/work/" ID, the "/book/" ID, or the "/isbn/" ID it needs to start with `/works/`.
 You can find this ID in the URL
-        - e.g. for "Fantastic Mr. Fox" the URL looks like this `https://openlibrary.org/works/OL45804W` so the ID is `/works/OL45804W`
+        - e.g. for "Fantastic Mr. Fox" the "/works/" URL looks like this `https://openlibrary.org/works/OL45804W` so the ID is `/works/OL45804W`
         - This URL is located near the top of the page above the title, see `An edition of Fantastic Mr Fox (1970) `
+        - For a specific edition of "Fantastic Mr. Fox" the "/books/" URL looks like this `https://openlibrary.org/books/OL3567303M/` so the ID is `/books/OL3567303M`
+        - This URL is located in the editions section`
 - [Moby Games](https://www.mobygames.com)
     - you can find this ID in the URL
         - e.g. for "Bioshock 2" the URL looks like this `https://www.mobygames.com/game/45089/bioshock-2/` so the ID is `45089`